 You’ll take a giant step back to places and times that are nearly forgotten.
 This is experiential travel in some of its purest form.
 We will hike through the woods and visit a 3,500+ year old ancient Etruscan village that remains hidden in the forest.
 We will visit some of the ancient Romain cities that are more often visited by archeologists than tourists.
 You will partake in local traditions and customs.
 You will cook and taste home-style Italy that even most locals never do anymore, and we will even do a dish straight out of the ancient Roman Apicus cookbook!

 This is the road less traveled.
 These are the cities lost in time.

-This is the REAL Italy that everyone dreams about.
+This is the REAL Italy that few travelers ever see.

 Our outings, excursions and cooking classes this week are a mixture of new places our guests have never been to, along with some of the highlights from our Under the Tuscan and Umbrian Sun Vacation.

-Local civilization dates back about 2500 years when the area was inhabited by the Etruscans.
-The Etruscans pre-date the Romans, and much of what history has attributed to the Romans actually came from the Etruscans.
+Local civilization dates back about 3,500 years when the area was inhabited by the Etruscans.
+The Etruscans pre-date the Romans, and much of what history has attributed to the Romans actually came from this all but lost vivilization.
 They were an amazing people that ruled from twelve city-states before the Romans ultimately conquered them.
 We're going to see some of the places where they lived, how they lived and also where they practiced customs and rituals.